-He nodded, on impulse leaned in and kissed her cheek quickly.
+He nodded and on impulse leaned in and kissed her cheek quickly.
 "Thanks for this, doll.
 This song isn't much in the way of gratitude."

-He made his way to the stage, laughed at the sound the crowd made when the band started to play.
+He made his way to the stage and laughed at the sound the crowd made when the band started to play.
 They really did like him.
 Why the hell hadn't Quark tried some promotional maneuvers instead of just kvetching over the constant loss of sales?

 "This one's for a friend."
-He saw Kira smile, knew that the crowd would never in a million years pick her as the recipient of this song.
+He saw Kira smile but knew that the crowd would never in a million years pick her as the recipient of this song.